Teradata/jupyter-demos/README.md

 ### Retail

 #### Product Recommentations via TDApiClient
-Build a product recommendation system using OpenAI embeddings and Vantage in db_function VectorDistance.
-We will also use Vantage as VectorDB, to store the embeddings.<br>
+Build a product recommendation system using OpenAI embeddings and Teradata in db_function VectorDistance.
+We will also use Teradata as VectorDB, to store the embeddings.<br>
 [Python Version](./UseCases/Recommendations_product_search/Recommendations_product_search_OpenAI_using_TDAPIClient_Python.ipynb)

 #### Broken Digital Journey